martinmaguire89/milestone-project-3/README.md

 ## Credits
 * Credit goes to the tutos for there hlep wiht my log in probelms and my mentor rahul for everything.
 ### Content
-* The log in paage html was taken form a login.signup page from[colorlib](https://colorlib.com/).
+* The log in paage html was taken form a login.signup page from [colorlib](https://colorlib.com/).
-* the login/sign up usinf flask + python was foun on [prettyprinted] (https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ) Youtube page.
+* the login/sign up usinf flask + python was foun on [prettyprinted](https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ) Youtube page.

 ### Media